 Once out of the ground, it finds a place to perch while it expands its wings (by pumping haemolymph into them) and "cures" (i.e. dries and hardens its exoskeleton).

 Adults then go about mating, and females seek out hosts...repeating the cycle.

 When at rest Physocephala (like many conopids) often wave their forelegs above their heads...presumably to simulate the appearance of the common behavior of hymenopteran antennal movements...and thus re-inforce their protection through wasp-mimicry.
 Photos will often capture conopids with their forelegs held up in the air.

-The most commonly seen genus of Conopidae(3)
+is the most commonly encountered genus of Conopidae(4)

 A small group of genera in Syrphidae (tribe Cerioidini

 and the two genera are often confused.
 They can usually be distinguished by examining the wing venation

 Wing Venation In Physocephala, the anterior crossvein (denoted "r-m" in the diagram below), is located well beyond the middle of discal cell (denoted "dm"); and the discal cell is strongly "indented" just basad of the crossvien r-m.
 Note that the tiny crossvein bounding the discal cell at its base is usually hard to see, but it is always just beyond where the vein on the lower edge of the discal cell meets cell "cup" (cf. 2nd diagram below):